 Streamlining legislation at the Ministry of Economic Affairs and Employment

-“Legal provisions will be improved” is one of the key projects of the Government.
-Its goal is to facilitate business operations and citizens’ everyday lives by means of deregulation and the modernisation of regulation.
+“Legal provisions will be improved” was one of the key projects of the Prime Minister Sipilä's Government.
+Its goal was to facilitate business operations and citizens’ everyday lives by means of deregulation and the modernisation of regulation.

 As part of this process, the Ministry of Economic Affairs and Employment